sbb-design-systems/lyne-components/src/components/sbb-header/readme.md

 like `sbb-button` or `sbb-link`, and it is displayed at the left end of the component; the second slot is displayed at the right end, and it can contain a logo, which by default is the [sbb-logo](../sbb-logo/readme.md).

-A box-shadow appears under the component if the `shadow` variable is set to `true`.
+A box-shadow appears under the component if the `shadow` variable is set to `true`;
+consumers could provide their own logic to set this variable to `true` when the page scrolls down, and to `false` when the scroll is at page's top.

 The component's height can be overridden by defining the variable `--sbb-header-height-override`.